Thomas E. Murray: Family

 His son, Thomas E. Murray Jr., was also an engineer who worked with Thomas Edison.

-He was the grandfather of the fashion editor Catherine Murray di Montezemolo, Patricia R. Murray (wife of Sidney Wood and Edward N. Ney) and Jeanne L. Murray (wife of Alfred Gwynne Vanderbilt Jr.).
+He was the grandfather of the fashion editor Catherine Murray di Montezemolo, Patricia R. Murray (wife of Sidney Wood and Edward N. Ney) and Jeanne Lourdes Murray (wife of Alfred Gwynne Vanderbilt Jr.).

 Death

 Thomas E. Murray died on July 21, 1929, at "Wickapogue", his summer estate in Southampton, Long Island, New York.

 Honors and awards

 May 4, 2011 Murray was inducted into the National Inventor's Hall of Fame for the Electric Safety Fuse 920,613.

 In 1910, Murray won the Edward Longstreth Medal from the Franklin Institute.